-(1) 350 Hours of Technical Instruction and Practical Training in Facials Hoursof Technical Instruction Practical Operations Manual, Electrical and Chemical Facials : The subject of manual, electrical and chemical facials shall include, but is not limited to the following techniques and procedures: Manual Facials including cleansing, scientific manipulations, packs, and masks.
-Electrical Facials include the use of electrical modalities, dermal lights and electrical apparatus, for facials and skin care purposes; however, machines capable of producing an electrical current shall not be used to stimulate so as to contract, or for the purpose of contracting, the muscles of the body or face.
+Technical Instruction Practical Operations Manual, Electrical and Chemical Facials: The subject of manual, electrical and chemical facials shall include, 70 140 but is not limited to the following techniques and procedures: Manual Facials including cleansing, scientific 70 140 manipulations, packs, and masks.
+Electrical Facials include the use of electrical modalities, dermal lights and electrical apparatus, for facials and skin care purposes; however, machines capable of producing an electrical current shall not be used to stimulate so as to contract, or for the purpose of contracting, the muscles of the body of or face.
 Chemical Facials include chemical skin peels, packs, masks and scrubs.
-Training shall emphasize that only the non-living, uppermost layers of facial skin, known as the epidermis, may be removed, and only for the purpose of beautification.
-All practical operations must be performed in accordance with Section 992 regarding skin 70 140 peeling.
-Preparation: The subject of Preparation shall include, but not be limited to the following issues: Client consultation, intake procedures, contraindications, professionalism, client record keeping, pre and post operative care, CPR/AED, salon and spa skills.
-15 (2) 200 Hours of Technical Instruction in Health and Safety Laws and Regulations: The subject of Laws and Regulations shall include, but is not limited to, the following issues: The Barbering and Cosmetology Act and the Board's Rules and Regulations.
-10 Health and Safety Considerations: The subject of Health and Safety shall include, but is not limited to, the following techniques and procedures: Training in chemicals and health in establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, communicable diseases including HIV/AIDS and Hepatitis B. Chemical composition and purpose of cosmetic and skin care preparation.
-Elementary chemical makeup, chemical skin peels, physical and chemical changes of matter.
-Electrical current, principles of operating electrical devices, and the various safety precautions used when operating electrical equipment.
-40 Disinfection and Sanitation: The subject of Disinfection and Sanitation shall include, but is not limited to, the following techniques and procedures: Procedures to protect the health and safety of the consumer as well as the technician.
+Training shall emphasize that only - the non-living, uppermost layers of facial skin, known as the epidermis, may be removed, and only for the purpos e of beautification.
+All practical operations must be performed in accordance with Section 992 regarding skin - peeling.
+Preparation: The subject of Preparation shall include, but not be limited to the following issues: Client 15 consultation, intake procedures, contraindications, professionalism, client record keeping, pre and post operative 10 care, CPR/AED, salon and spa skills.
+(2) 200 Hours of Technical Instruction in Health and Safety Laws and Regulations: The subject of Laws and Regulations shall include, but is not limited to, the following 10 issues: The Barbering and Cosmetology Act and the Board's Rules and Regulations.
+10 Health and Safety Considerations: The subject of Health and Safety shall include, but is not limited to, the 40 following techniques and procedures: Training in chemicals and health in establishments, material safety data - sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencie s, communicable diseases including HIV/AIDS and Hepatitis B. Chemical composition and purpose of cosmetic and d skin care preparation.
+Elementary chemical makeup, chemical skin peels, physical and chemical changes of matte er.
+Electrical current, principles of operating electrical devices, and the various safety precautions used when operating ng electrical equipment. - Disinfection and Sanitation: The subject of Disinfection and Sanitation shall include, but is not limited to, the 10 following techniques and procedures: Procedures to protect the health and safety of the consumer as well as the technician.
 Proper disinfection procedures for equipment used in establishments.
-Disinfection shall be emphasized throughout the entire training period and must be performed before use of all instruments and equipment.
-Anatomy and Physiology: The subjects of Anatomy and Physiology shall include, but is not limited to the 10 following issues: Human Anatomy, Human Physiology, Bacteriology, skin analysis and conditions.
-15 Board Approved Health & Safety Course 15 15 (3) 50 Hours of Technical Instruction and Practical Training in Hair Removal and Make-up Evebrow Beautification: The subject of Eyebrow Beautification shall include, but is not limited to, the following issues: Eyebrow shaping and hair removal techniques, hair analysis, waxing, tweezing, manual or electrical depilatories.
-25 50 Make-up: The subject of Make-up shall include, but is not limited to, the following issues: Skin analysis, basic and corrective application, application of false eyelashes.
-20 40
+Disinfection shall be emphasized d throughout the entire training period and must be performed before use of all instruments and equipment.
+Anatomy and Physiology: The subjects of Anatomy and Physiology shall include, but is not limited to the 15 following issues: Human Anatomy, Human Physiology, Bacteriology, skin analysis and conditions.
+Board Approved Health & Safety Course 15 15 (3) 50 Hours of Technical Instruction and Practical Training in Hair Removal and Make-up Evebrow Beautification: The subject of Eyebrow Beautification shall include, but is not limited to, the following g 25 50 issues: Eyebrow shaping and hair removal techniques, hair analysis, waxing, tweezing, manual or electrical - depilatories.
+Make-up: The subject of Make-up shall include, but is not limited to, the following issues: Skin analysis, basic a nd 20 40 corrective application, application of false eyelashes. -

 (c) The Board recommends that schools provide training in the area of communication skills that includes professional ethics, salesmanship, decorum, record keeping, client service records, basic tax information relating to booth renters, independent contractors, employees, and employers.
 Note: Authority cited: Sections 7312, 7362 and 7364, Business and Professions Code.
 Reference: Sections 7316(c)(1), 7324(d)(1), 7362, 7364 and 7389, Business and Professions Code.

 ADDITIONAL TRAINING WILL BE GIVEN IN THE FOLLOWING SUBJECT MATER: